Discover the ultimate Leith Hill circular walk from Friday Street

 The Plough Inn

-If you’re a real-ale connoisseur, you’ll love this pub!
-Out the back of the pub is a beer garden and microbrewery, the Leith Hill Brewery.
-They’ve created four of their own real ales (Tickety-Boo, Crooked Furrow, Beautiful South and Tallywhacker).
+If you’re a real-ale enthusiast, you’re in for a treat!
+The Plough Inn is home to the Leith Hill Brewery, a microbrewery tucked away in the pub’s beer garden.
+Here, they brew four unique ales: Tickety-Boo, Crooked Furrow, Beautiful South, and Tallywhacker.
 However, now is not a good time to try them all, as you’ve still got to climb Leith Hill!

-Next door to the pub is a village shop, selling an array of local produce, such as chutneys, jams, and cakes.
-They also sell hot drinks, cakes, and warm sausage rolls.
+Next door to the pub is a quaint village shop, selling an array of local produce, such as homemade chutneys, jams, and freshly-baked cakes.
+You can also enjoy a quick pit stop with hot drinks, warm sausage rolls, or a slice of cake before continuing your walk.

 Leith Hill

 The ascent from Coldharbour is not too challenging, as you are not starting from the base of the hill.
-There is one steep incline, but it is not too strenuous.
+Although there is one steep section, the incline is manageable and well worth the effort.

 Leith Hill Tower

-A Latin inscription claims that he wanted to provide a “place for people to enjoy the glory of the English countryside”.
-Unfortunately, he died shortly after in 1772, but loved his tower so much he was reputedly buried underneath it.
+A Latin inscription on the building reveals that he wanted to create a “place for people to enjoy the glory of the English countryside”.
+Tragically, Hull passed away in 1772, just a few years after completing the tower.
+According to local lore, he loved it so much that he was buried beneath it.

 The Victorian drinking fountain and cattle trough

-From here you can continue down the hill and return to Friday Street car park.
+From here, continue your journey down the hill to complete your circular route back at Friday Street car park.

 Circular walk to Leith Hill - essential information